 Getting health insurance

 The Alberta Health Care Insurance Plan (AHCIP) covers the cost of many basic health services for residents of Alberta.

-When you apply, you will be given a brochure describing the types of services covered.
+When you apply, you will receive a brochure that describes the types of services covered.

-If you choose to purchase private health insurance, fees are usually paid monthly.
+If you choose to buy private health insurance, fees are usually paid monthly.
 If your employer offers you health insurance, most or all of the fees should be included as part of your compensation package.

 Subscribe for information and resources relevant to you, delivered to your inbox.

 Date Updated: Mon, 31 Mar 2014 02:28:12